 - All genders, all sexual orientations, all experience levels welcome — no specifics required

-Queer characters and kinky acts not required, but this will be a queer-centered and kink-positive space.
-The workshop container will be trauma informed and include content warnings.
+Queer characters, sex, and kinky acts are not required, but this will be a queer-centered and kink-positive space.
+The workshop container is trauma informed and includes content warnings.

 Who is behind this?

 SINCLAIR SEXSMITH (they/them) is an award-winning queer trans masc writer focusing on queer culture, trauma, dominance, submission, spiritual kink, and transgender and nonbinary issues.
 Sinclair’s creative nonfiction and queer erotica writings are widely published online and in more than thirty anthologies, including eight volumes of Best Lesbian Erotica series.
-They are the editor of Best Lesbian Erotica of the Year Volume 4, Volume 5, Volume 6, Best Lesbian Erotica 2012, Erotix: Literary Journal of Somatics, and Say Please: Lesbian BDSM Erotica.
+They are the editor of Best Lesbian Erotica of the Year Volume 4, Volume 5, Volume 6, Volume 7, Best Lesbian Erotica 2012, Erotix: Literary Journal of Somatics, and Say Please: Lesbian BDSM Erotica.
 Their short story collection, Sweet & Rough: Queer Kink Erotica, was a 2015 finalist for a Lambda Literary Award.
 Sinclair writes at sugarbutch.net since 2006, recognized numerous places as one of the top sex blogs.
 They have been teaching about erotic writing, the power of queer narratives, somatic arts, and many sex and kink techniques since 2002.
-Sinclair is an international leather titleholder, a pretty good cook, and an avid creative journaler.
-Follow all their work at patreon.com/mrsexsmith.
+Sinclair is an international leather titleholder and an avid creative journaler, and lives on unceded Duwamish land.
+Find them all the places online at sugarbutch.net/find-sinclair.

 Do I have to write erotica?

 Nope.
-You can be working on any kind of writing — poetry, plays, short stories, a novel.
+You can be working on any kind of writing — poetry, plays, short stories, a novel, comics, visual art.
 It could include erotic content, but it doesn’t have to.
-We will be talking about the things that are different about writing things with explicit sex in them, but what you turn in as your writing assignments is up to you.
+The craft aspects are focused on writings with explicit sex in them, but what you turn in as your writing assignments is up to you.

 Will the webinars be recorded?

 Yes!
-Webinars will be recorded and available to you to download after they are live.
+Webinars will be recorded and available to you to download after they happen.

 Will you have an ASL interpreter for the webinars?